 My first day of college was the first day I ever went to school.
 I loved being home educated, even though there weren’t many home educating families even in the United States when my family started doing it.
-When my children began to edge toward school age (which in Italy is three years old), I started researching what was going on in the home education movement.
+When my children began to edge toward school age (which in Italy, where we were living, is three years old), I started researching what was going on in the home education movement.
 That’s when I found out about Charlotte Mason, a 19th century British educator who spent many years studying how children learn and made the traditional classical curriculum of her day come alive for them.

 Charlotte based her philosophy of education on several principles, the first of which is that “children are born persons.”
 She said that children should learn about their world through experience, and recommended four to six hours spent outdoors daily for children under six.
 My children (now four and seven) have been doing this for years, and their knowledge of and respect for plants and flowers, birds and insects and their ways, is amazing.